LarrySnyder/stockpyl/README.md

 ![GitHub issues](https://img.shields.io/github/issues/LarrySnyder/stockpyl)
 ![Twitter Follow](https://img.shields.io/twitter/follow/LarrySnyder610?style=flat)

-Stockpyl is a Python package for inventory optimization.
+Stockpyl is a Python package for inventory optimization and simulation.
 It implements classical single-node inventory models like the economic order quantity (EOQ), newsvendor, and Wagner-Whitin problems.
 It also contains algorithms for multi-echelon inventory optimization (MEIO) under both stochastic-service model (SSM) and guaranteed-service model (GSM) assumptions.
+And, it has extensive features for simulating multi-echelon inventory systems.

 Most of the models and algorithms implemented in Stockpyl are discussed in the textbook *Fundamentals of Supply Chain Theory* (*FoSCT*) by Snyder and Shen, Wiley, 2019, 2nd ed.
 Most of them